obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 - Does it report the semver issue your lint was supposed to catch?
 If not, the lint query or the test crates' code may need to be tweaked.
 - Does it report correct span information?
-Is the span as specific as possible, for example pointing to a `struct`'s field rather than the whole struct if the lint refers to that field?
+Is the span as specific as possible, for example pointing to a struct's field rather than the whole struct if the lint refers to that field?
 - Does the output also report any code from test crates other than `test_crates/<lint_name>`?
   If so, ensure the reported code is indeed violating semver and is not being flagged by any other lint.